-The Marshall Islands and Malta, the jurisdictions where we and our ship-owning subsidiaries are incorporated, grant an "equivalent exemption" to United States corporations.
+The Marshall Islands, the jurisdiction where we are incorporated, grants an "equivalent exemption" to United States corporations.
 Therefore, we will be exempt from United States federal income taxation with respect to our U.S.-source shipping income if we satisfy either the 50% Ownership Test or the Publicly-Traded Test.
 It may be difficult for us to satisfy the 50% Ownership Test due to the widely-held ownership of our stock.
 Our ability to satisfy the Publicly-Traded Test is discussed below.

 The regulations provide, in pertinent part, that stock of a foreign corporation will be considered to be "primarily traded" on an established securities market if the number of shares of each class of stock that are traded during any taxable year on all established securities markets in that country exceeds the number of shares in each such class that are traded during that year on established securities markets in any other single country.
-For the taxable year ended December 31, 2021, our common units were "primarily traded" on the NYSE.
+For the taxable year ended December 31, 2023, our common units, Series A Preferred Units and Series B Preferred Units were "primarily traded" on the NYSE.

 Under the regulations, our units will be considered to be "regularly traded" on an established securities market if one or more classes of our units representing more than 50% or more of our outstanding units, by total combined voting power of all classes of units entitled to vote and total value, is listed on the market which we refer to as the listing threshold.
-Since our common units, which represent more than 50% of our outstanding units, were listed on the NYSE during 2021, we currently satisfy the listing requirement.
+Since our common units, Series A Preferred Units and Series B Preferred Units, which represent 100% of our outstanding equity interests (other than the 0.1% General Partner interest, with respect to which the General Partner has delegated authority to the Board of Directors, the majority of whose members are elected by the common unitholders under the Partnership Agreement, and which interest represents less than 50% of the value of our outstanding equity interests), were listed on the NYSE during 2023, we currently satisfy the listing requirement.

 It is further required that with respect to each class of stock relied upon to meet the listing threshold (i) such class of the stock is traded on the market, other than in minimal quantities, on at least 60 days during the taxable year or 1/6 of the days in a short taxable year; and (ii) the aggregate number of shares of such class of stock traded on such market is at least 10% of the average number of shares of such class of stock outstanding during such year or as appropriately adjusted in the case of a short taxable year.
-We believe we satisfied the trading frequency and trading volume tests will be deemed satisfied by a class of stock if, as we expect to be the case with our common units, such class of stock is traded on an established market in the United States and such class of stock is regularly quoted by dealers making a market in such stock (such as the NYSE).
+We believe we satisfied the trading frequency and trading volume tests for the taxable year ended December 31, 2023.
+Even if this were not the case, the regulations provide that the trading frequency and trading volume tests will be deemed satisfied by a class of stock if, as we expect to be the case with our common units, Series A Preferred Units and Series B Preferred Units, such class of stock is traded on an established market in the United States and such class of stock is regularly quoted by dealers making a market in such stock (such as the NYSE).